sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * `current_owner_update_ts = <Time stamp of change>`

      A local monit script is added to supervisord.
 This script is started by start.sh inside the container under supervisord control.
 This script sleeps until SIGTERM.
 Upon SIGTERM, call `system container state <name> down`, which in turn would do the above update.

-* Switches running completely in local mode may use the current systemctl commands or these new "system sevice/container ..." commands, or both.

-* Switches running in new mode (*one or more features are marked for kubernetes management*), are required to use only the new set of commands
-   * The systemctl commands would still work, but this mandate on complete switch over would help do a clean design and handle any possible tweaks required.

 *  Any auto container-start by kubernetes, is ensured to have been preceeded with service start calls.
    This is accomplished with tracking the container sate in state-DBby hostcfgd.